-I have been working alongside Professor Chris Barney, operating as Executive Producer for undergraduate groups of up to 40 students for the past 8 months.
+I have been working alongside Professor Chris Barney, operating as lead designer and producer for undergraduate groups of up to 40 students since September 2024.
 During this time the studio has been improved dramatically, with the game receiving a large visual overhaul as well as significant code refactoring and design overhauls.

 In addition to operating as Executive Producer, I have also been designing and creating the second boss of the game, the OrbServer.
 He is a massive eyeball that traps the player, directing them to help it regain its power and influence over a facility it was disconnected from.
 As you play through the narrative boss, it becomes clear that the depowering of the OrbServer was for good reason - he is unstable and potentially violent.